facebook/react/packages/react-events/README.md

 ### onLongPress: (e: PressEvent) => void

 Called once the element has been pressed for the length of `delayLongPress`.
+If the press point moves more than 10px `onLongPress` is cancelled.

 ### onLongPressChange: boolean => void